rackerlabs/docs-cloud-dns/api-docs/v2/general-api-info/pagination.rst

 .. _cdns-paginated-collections:

-Pagination and Sorting
+Pagination and sorting
 ~~~~~~~~~~~~~~~~~~~~~~

-Collection responses will include a ``links`` object containing absolute URLs for the next
+Collection responses include a ``links`` object that contains absolute URLs for the next
 and previous pages.
 These links may be omitted, or null, at the edges of a paginated
 collection.